XingfenD/zip-diff/zip_analyzer/README.md

 ## Introduction

 A tool to analyze ZIP files.
-The tool can parse the ZIP file in standard mode or stream mode, and print the LFHs, CDHs and EOCDH.
+The tool can parse the ZIP file in standard mode or stream mode, and print the LFHs, CDHs and EOCDR.

 ## Compilation